MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 # Dynamics 365 Guides setup Step 2: Install the solution

 >[!NOTE]
->Before completing the procedures in this step, make sure to see step 1 in the Dynamics 365 Guides setup process: [Buy a subscription or sign up for a free trial](setup-step-one.md)
+>Before completing the procedures in this step, make sure to see step 1 in the setup process: [Buy a subscription or sign up for a free trial](setup-step-one.md)

 After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
 The type of environment you create depends on whether you're creating a trial or production environment.
 If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], set up a production environment.
 A production environment provides backup and restore capabilities.